Command Line Interface

 delete Delete resources

-describe Get spec and status of a resource
+describe Show the definition and status of a resource

 help Help about any command